conduktor/conduktor-docs/src/pages/changelog/Console-1.28.0.md

 - Fixed an issue with Topic Policy constraint Range where `max` value wasn't inclusive and `min` could greater than `max`
 - Fixed an issue where Topic Policies were not enforced on Topic configuration changes in Console
 - Added an error message when using the copy to clipboard button (for API Keys for instance) fails
-- Enhanced checks on local user creation emails
+- Added checks on local user creation emails
+- Fixed an issue with "Remove user from group" button which is now disabled for users added by external group mapping
 - Prevented the deletion of a group when it is owner of an Application
 - Fixed an issue with the "New version" button in the banner that was still showing despite being on the latest version
 - Fixed an issue where connections to the AWS glue schema registry would disconnect after a certain time and struggle to reconnect